bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-07-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #19762][] rpc: Allow named and positional arguments to be used together FIXME:glozow
+- [Bitcoin Core #19762][] updates the RPC (and, by extension, `bitcoin-cli`) interface to allow named and positional arguments to be used together.
+This change makes it more convenient to use named parameter values without having to name every one.
+The PR description provides examples demonstrating the increased convenience of this approach as well as a handy shell alias for frequent users of `bitcoin-cli`.

 - [Core Lightning #5722][] adds [documentation][grpc doc] about how to use the GRPC interface plugin.